 The single-group encoder outputs rectangular patches with full occupancy so the occupancy coding capability of the committee draft is not fully utilized by the TMIV encoder.
-Because of this, the geometry coder implements a simple method that recognizes two situations as depicted in Figure 22 and Figure 23:
+Because of this, the geometry coder implements a simple method that recognizes two situations as depicted in Figure 25 and Figure 26:

-- When a source view has only valid geometry values, depthOccMapThreshold is set to zero.
-This effectively encodes full occupancy (Figure 22). - When a source view has invalid geometry values, depthOccMapThreshold is set to a configured value (T) and the normalized disparity range is adjusted such that the value 2T corresponds to the far geometry (Figure 23).
+- When a source view has only valid geometry values, "depthOccMapThreshold" is set to zero.
+This effectively encodes full occupancy (Figure 25). - When a source view has invalid geometry values, "depthOccMapThreshold" is set to a configured value (T) and the normalized disparity range is adjusted such that the value 2T corresponds to the far geometry (Figure 26).

-Figure 22: When the source material has only valid geometry values, the geometry coder only performs u(16) to u(10) or u(9) scaling and the geometry threshold is set to zero to signal full occupancy; N = 1024 if the geometry has a good quality (§4.2.5) and 512 otherwise
+Figure 25: When the source material (with b bits per sample) has only valid geometry values, the geometry coder only performs u(b) to u(m) or u(m-1) scaling and the geometry threshold is set to zero to signal full occupancy; $N = 2^m$ if the geometry has a good quality (§4.2.5) and 2^{m-1} otherwise

-Figure 23: When the source material has invalid geometry values, the geometry coder not only performs u(16) to u(10) or u(9) scaling, but it also sets the geometry threshold to a configurated value (T) and the normalized disparity range is modified such that value 2T corresponds to the far geometry; N = 1024 if the geometry has a good quality (§4.2.5) and 512 otherwise
+Figure 26: When the source material (with b bits per sample) has invalid geometry values, the geometry coder not only performs u(b) to u(m) or u(m-1) scaling, but it also sets the geometry threshold to a configurated value (T) and the normalized disparity range is modified such that value 2T corresponds to the far geometry; $N = 2^m$ if the geometry has a good quality (§4.2.5) and 2^{m-1} otherwise